marshareb/marshareb.github.io/_posts/2021-11-15-Partially-Hyperbolic-Mather.md

 $$\|(T_f - \lambda \mu)(w)\| \leq \epsilon.$$

 Since we can do this for any $$\epsilon$$, we conclude that $$\lambda \mu \in \text{sp}(T_f)$$, as desired. $$\blacksquare$$

+We'll pick up next time with proving the theorem.